Azure/azure-quickstart-templates/201-vm-vsts-agent/README.md

   Default: Standard_DS1_v2 unless overridden.

 - devops_org </br>
-  The Azure DevOps Organisation name, that is, the last part of your Azure DevOps Url e.g. http://dev.azure.com/{OrgName}
+  The Azure DevOps Organization name, that is, the last part of your Azure DevOps URL e.g. http://dev.azure.com/{OrgName}

 - devops_agent_count </br>
-  The number of Azure DevOps agents to be coonfigured on the Virtual Machine. </br>
+  The number of Azure DevOps agents to be configured on the Virtual Machine. </br>
   Default: 3.

 - devops_pat </br>